 Additionally, there are many good schools that cost about $25,000 a year that you might consider.

 It’s not enough to ask “How much does law school cost?”
 You need to consider what value it brings to you

 You chose this route so that you can ultimately get a job in the legal sector.
 Therefore, the degree to which the school will help launch your career is an important factor.
 Some colleges have a long history of getting corporate law firms to hire their graduates, while others may not.
 These law students may be able to emerge from a debt-ridden experience into a high-paying job where they can afford to pay off their student loans.
 Consider the post-graduation job placement rate and the average starting salary for graduates when choosing between schools.

 If you are a rare breed who can handle working while attending school, you may not want to attend a school that limits the number of hours you can work.
 You can also check if there is some type of waiver for this restriction, such as if you have children or need work for economic reasons.

-While many students choose to go into law school immediately after acquiring their bachelor’s degree, others may have taken a break from school, started a family, or are working full-time.
+While many students choose to go full time into law school immediately after acquiring their bachelor’s degree, others may have taken a break from school, started a family, or are working full-time.
 For these individuals, a more sensible part-time program may be a better fit than a demanding full-time schedule.

 Public Interest Incentives

 While the Public Service Loan Forgiveness Program is often cited as an incentive for students to go to less lucrative policy and public service jobs, there are steps that the government has considered that would eliminate this program.
 Moreover, 99% of processed applications for this program are rejected, so this may not be a program worth hedging your bet on.

 Some schools recognize these limitations and offer their own public interest incentives for students looking into this career path.
 According to the American Bar Association (ABA), over 100 law schools offer loan repayment assistance programs.
 With these programs, the school makes loan repayments for you while you are employed in the public sector.